n8peace/Banana-Clock/docs/schema.md

-# DayStart Database Schema
+# Banana Clock Database Schema

-## 🎯 Overview
+## 🏁 Overview

-This document describes the complete database schema for DayStart's content generation system.
+This document describes the complete database schema for Banana Clock's content generation system.
 The implementation uses a unified content blocks approach with weather data caching, deployed to main branch (production) and ready for iOS app development.

 ## 📊 Core Table Structure